There are 3 EV charging station types commonly used. Each has pros and cons when it comes to charging electric vehicles.

 - Initial installation cost

-- Greater impact on electric utility peak demand charges than Level 1 chargers
+- Bigger impact on electric utility peak demand charges compared to Level 1 chargers

-- Less flexibility in charging location, as the charger mounts to a single spot in your home
+- Less flexibility in charging location, since the charger stays put in your home

 DC fast charging (Level 3 charging)

-DC fast chargers, also known as Level 3 chargers, charge fast as their name implies.
-They use 480-volt three-phase power to provide this added charge speed.
+DC fast chargers, or Level 3 chargers, are just as their name suggests—fast!
+They run on 480-volt three-phase power to give you that extra oomph.

-To point out, not every EV can charge with DC fast chargers.
-Also, they’re not meant for residential use, but rather for industrial use.
+But hold up, not all EVs can handle DC fast chargers.
+Plus, they’re not meant for your home; they’re better suited for industrial use.

-At your home, you typically have a 120/240-volt single-phase 100 Amp electrical service.
-So it’s much easier to upsize your service to 200A, versus applying for a new 480-volt three-phase power service.
-Most electric utilities don’t even provide 480-volt power to residential users, even if you hand them a blank check.
+Your house likely has a 120/240-volt single-phase 100 Amp electrical service.
+It’s way easier to upgrade your service to 200A than to ask for a brand-new 480-volt three-phase power service.
+Most utilities won’t even hook you up with 480-volt power, even if you’re ready to write that check.

-If you own a Tesla though, you’re more than likely familiar with Tesla’s supercharger network.
-Superchargers are DC fast chargers with industrial-rated AC to DC converters inside.
-The converter bypasses the limits of EV onboard chargers, leading to faster charging.
+If you’re a Tesla owner, you’re probably familiar with their supercharger network.
+Superchargers are DC fast chargers with industrial-strength AC to DC converters.
+These converters bypass EV onboard charger limits, so you can charge up faster.

 Pros